And he said to them, ‘Go into all the world and proclaim the gospel to the whole creation.Mark 16:15

 The way to handle this person is to correct their doctrine.
 Show them that when Christ commands the apostle to go into all the world and preach the gospel it applies to every believer as well.
 Show them to the book of Acts, where we see laymen and apostle’s working side by side for the advancement of the gospel.
 Exhort them according to scripture and challenge their excuses.

-There are some people in your church that are dying to give the gospel.
+There are some people in your church that are dying to share the gospel.
 They are actively praying that God will give them opportunities.
 They are in tears as we speak and fully desire to be involved, yet they have no idea how to go about this desire.
 They are a combination of ambitious and afraid, unsure of the correct approach to go about sharing the gospel.

-These people will eventually find you, but there’s a catch.
-You must be involved in a local church for these people to find you.
+These people will eventually find you, but there’s a catch — you must be involved in a local church for these people to find you.

 The most qualified answer for evangelism apathy is for those who are passionate and experienced in evangelism to be actively involved in a local church.
 Churches need evangelists.
 They need passionate people who are experienced in preaching the gospel.
 People who have acquired apologetic knowledge and experience challenging the world’s objections to the faith.
-Yet, evangelists must not only be outward focused, but inward focused–they must serve the local church.
+Yet, evangelists must not only be outward focused but inward focused–they must serve the local church.
 Even the traveling evangelists need to be fully involved with their local congregations.
 Otherwise, who will disciple the young man on his knees begging God for a chance to share the gospel?

 God has placed you where you are to be a light for His gospel.
 That truth does not end the moment we walk past the sanctuary doors.
 I would argue that you must make every effort by the grace of God to shine the light of the gospel brighter in your own local church than anywhere else.
 The answer to your church’s apathy is the love of Christ poured out upon them.
 Ask that God would use you to be this vessel.